Get insider access

 3.8 Action Video

-The RICOH GR III isn't suitable for action video.
+The RICOH GR III isn't suitable for action video usage.
 While it's very portable, it isn't designed for helmet or chest mounts.
-It's not rated to be water-resistant either.
-It can only shoot video in FHD, and video quality is poor overall, although it does an excellent job smoothing out camera shake.
+It's not rated to be water-resistant, either.
+It can only shoot video in FHD, and video quality is poor overall, with limited high-speed frame rate options.

 Pros